Numpy¶

 where \(\bar y\) denotes the mean of all y‘s.
 Your solution should not include an explicit loop.

-And then run it on graffiti
+And then run it on graffiti, which contains the graffiti column

-from the city data set and garbage
+from the city data set and garbage which contains the garbage

 column from the city data set .
 Here’s the output of our